MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-whitelist-urls.md

 You can use [custom visuals](power-bi-custom-visuals.md) in Power BI to create a unique type of visual that’s tailored to you, or the data insights you’re trying to convey.

 Power BI depends on certain endpoints to be able to view and access the custom visuals.
-You must be able to connect to the endpoints in the table and linked pages below.
+You must be able to connect to the endpoints in the table and linked sites below.

 | Row | Purpose | Destination | Port(s) |
 |-----|-------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------|--------------|---------------------------------------------|